Mirantis/kubernetes-cluster-info/README.md

    In the above example, the cluster has 15 nodes, 4 nodes have 2 cores each, 11 nodes have 4 cores each.

-### From a UCP support dump
+### From a MKE support dump

-If you wish to retrieve some basic data from a UCP support dump, you can utilize the `support_dump_count_cores.sh` script to analyze the dump locally.
+If you wish to retrieve some basic data from a MKE support dump, you can utilize the `support_dump_count_cores.sh` script to analyze the dump locally.
 There is less detailed information in the support dump as the data structure is a bit different than the API calls but you can get general information about cluster size.